Student Activities & Athletics

 The purpose of ASMPC is “to provide student activities; support student organizations; effectively represent the interests of the student body; increase cooperation between students, faculty, staff, the administration and the community; provide a forum for the expression of student opinion; develop student initiative and responsibility; and ensure equal rights for all students of Monterey Peninsula College.”

 The ASMPC Council is the elected student government at MPC.
-It is composed of twenty-three students elected by the student body every spring.
-It consists of ten Senators, President, Vice President, Treasurer, Secretary, Director of Student Welfare, Statewide Representative, Director of Clubs, Director of Activities, Director of Representation, Student Trustee, Chief Justice, and two Associate Justices.
-There are also many nonelected positions such as committee representatives.
-The ASMPC Council oversees the work of the Student Representation Council, the Inter-Club Council, the Activities Council, and the Student Welfare Council.
+It is comprised of twenty-four students who are either elected by the student body every Spring or appointed during the semester.
+The ASMPC Council consists of the President, Vice President, Treasurer, Secretary, Student Trustee, SSCCC Representative, Chief Justice, two Associates Justices, Director of Organizations, Director of Representation and ten Senator positions.The ASMPC Council oversees the work of the Student Representation Council, the Inter-Club Council, the Activities Council, and the Student Welfare Council.
 The ASMPC office is located in the Student Center.
-Stop by or call 831-646-4013 or go to www.mpc.edu/asmpc for more information or how to get involved.
+Stop by or call 831-646-4013 or go to www.mpc.edu/asmpc for more information.

 Student Body Cards

-• Access to MPC Library Services
+• Access to MPC library services

-• Local merchants’ discounts
+• Local merchant discounts

 Student Representation Fee